-Whilst India is emerging as a power on the world stage, the contrast between rich and poor is still profound.
-According to a study published in 2016Citation, India is the second most unequal country in the world, with just 1% of the population owning over 50% of the total wealth.
-For those at the bottom of the heap, life is tough.
-Figures are endlessly disputed, but probably around a quarter of the population – an estimated 300 million people – still live below an extremely low poverty line.
+India is emerging as a power on the world stage, and yet poverty is a significant problem across the country.
+Figures from 2016Citation show that over 50% of India’s wealth is owned by just 1% of the population.
+For India’s poorest people, life is very tough.
+Actual numbers are endlessly disputed, but probably around a quarter of the population – an estimated 300 million people – still live below an extremely low poverty line.

 The school’s vision is to create ‘a transformed community of underprivileged and marginalised children, who, in turn, will bring about change and development in their own communities’.
-For almost 30 years our partners at CES have seen this come about, again and again.
+For almost 30 years our partners at CES have seen this transformation take place, again and again.

 What can you do to help?

 Why not sponsor a child in India?
 Our partners have seen the significance of sponsorship for many children over the years, with the education that sponsorship enables releasing them from the poverty cycle. £25 a month gives a child all they need to enable them to learn and succeed – and not just for themselves.
 Their whole family benefits, and in turn the future of their community is transformed.

 You can also become a partner with Emmanuel School.
 By supporting the school, you’ll be building into the work they are doing amongst the poorest children in Kolkata.
 You’ll enable them to keep delivering excellent education in a healthy, supportive environment.
 Regular gifts of £18 per month gives Emmanuel School the stability they need to continue investing in this community.